rtuulik/wp-starter-theme/README.md

 1. Download repo
 2. npm install
-3. run commands..

-## Commands

-1.  "gulp compileTheme"
+3. "gulp compileTheme"
    Will take latest undescores theme and move files around for the most convinient development
-2.  "gulp addFunctions"
+4. "gulp addFunctions"
    temporarily have to give two commands to build theme
-3.  "gulp"
+5. "gulp"
    Will compile sass/js/font/img files
-4. All done
+6. Build your theme..

 # DATED: